mmistakes/made-mistakes-jekyll/_faqs/mastering-paper-book.md

 	<a href="https://mix.fiftythree.com/11098-Michael-Rose" target="_blank"><img src="{{ site.url }}/images/mix-follow-me-page.jpg" alt="Follow me on Mix"></a>
 </figure>

 In the meantime you're welcome to [follow me on Mix](https://mix.fiftythree.com/11098-Michael-Rose) where I often share *one-page* cheat sheets and mini-guides.
-The cool thing is you can download these pages directly to your Paper journals to reference or manipulate.
+The cool thing is you can download these pages directly to your Paper journals to reference or manipulate as you see fit.